U.S. Stock Futures Tick Up Ahead of Jobs Report

 In Asia, Hong Kong's Hang Seng Index closed up 2.9%, while the Shanghai Composite Index gained 2.1%.

-In bond markets, the yield on the 10-year Treasury note ticked down to 0.674%, from 0.682% Wednesday.
+In bond markets, the yield on the 10-year Treasury note was unchanged from Wednesday at 0.682%.
 U.S. bond markets will close at 2 p.m.
 ET ahead of the Independence Day holiday.

 Write to Caitlin Ostroff at caitlin.ostroff@wsj.com